Jobab ben Zerah: Identity as Job

 The Greek translation of the Hebrew Bible, the Septuagint, identifies Job as Jobab.
 Also, the oldest English-language Catholic Bible, the Douay-Rheims, identifies Job as Jobab.
 The Challoner Revision of the Douay-Rheims speculates that Job could have written the book of Job, but the original 1610 Douay-Rheims says that Job himself wrote the book in the Arabic language, which was then translated into Hebrew by Moses.
+This claim could be supported by St. Jerome, who wrote that the book of Job was written in "Hebrew and Arabic and sometimes Syrian".

 Church Slavonic versions of Book of Job and Russian Synodal Bible include a postscript in which Jobab is identified with Job, the anonymous author of the postscript refers to a "Syriac book".
 Many Bible scholars, such as Douglas Wilson, agree with the identification, though Methodist theologian Adam Clarke maintained a different position.
 David J. Gibson in his book Whence Came the Hyksos, Kings of Egypt defends the identification based on numerous passages from the Book of Job, personal names, geography, occupation, and contemporaries.